LabBench-Society/Protocols/repository/CTSCPMAUTO/README.md

 *Figure 2: Setup of LabBench for the compressor test.
 Installation of the "Temporal Summation and Conditioned Pain Modulation Protocol (Compressor Test Version)" protocol.*

 For the test to provide a reliable estimate of the number of consecutive sessions possible with a compressor, the cuffs must mimic their use in an actual experiment.
 At the same time, the experiment is performed in a worst-case condition where the pressure is allowed to reach 100kPa.
 A stimulation pressure of 100kPa is likely to be extremely painful for a subject; consequently, this test cannot be performed on a human subject.
-It has been found that 1.5L or 2.0L plastic soda bottles, partially filled with water, approximate the lower calf of the leg.
+It has been found that 1.5L or 2.0L plastic soda bottles , partially filled with water, can approximate the lower calf of the leg and be used instead of human subjects for this test.
 Selecting the right amount of water makes it possible to approximate the "softness" of the test sites used in the experiment, as air is compressible.

 ### Protocol